CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/custom-controller.md

     }
     ```

-4. Now we will add a simple model to pass parameters.
+4. Now, we will add a simple model to pass parameters.
 First, let's create a new folder in our plugin model project called SalesOrder.
 5. Inside add new file SalesOrderAttachment.cs defined as below:

     ![Sales Order](./media/custom-controller/sales-order-attachement-model.webp)